-38 This is consistent with the technology-related targets under SDG 17 (17.6, 17.7, 17.8 and 17.16) which focuses on international partnerships on STI to help achieve the SDGs.
-See Annex 1.
+37 This is consistent with the technology-related targets under SDG 17 (17.6, 17.7, 17.8 and 17.16) which focuses on international partnerships on STI to help achieve the SDGs.
+See Annex 2.

-SDG Cooperation
+SDGs Cooperation

-The SDG cooperation community is the newest as it dates from 2015, although it builds on the Millennium Development Goal community.
-Progress on meeting most SDG goals is occurring naturally as part of the development process.
-International partnerships for SDGs are explicit in goal 17, and Innovation is explicit in Goal 9, while more effective use of STI can help accelerate the achievement of all the goals.39 Many actors are involved in SDG cooperation, from governments to foundations, the private sector, the academic and professional community, NGOs, and civil society.
-International cooperation to help achieve the SDG is ongoing, and some of the SDG goals could be reached with enough time and resources.
+The SDGs cooperation community is the newest, only in existence since 2015, although it builds on the Millennium Development Goal community.
+Progress on meeting most SDGs is occurring naturally as part of the development process.
+International partnerships for the SDGs are explicit in Goal 17, and innovation is explicit in Goal 9, while more effective use of STI can help accelerate the achievement of all the Goals.38 Many actors are involved in SDGs cooperation communities, ranging from governments to foundations, the private sector, the academic and professional community, NGOs, and civil society.
+International cooperation to help achieve the SDGs is ongoing, and some of the SDGs could be reached with enough time and resources.
 The key point is to accelerate their achievement.
-For this there needs to be a stronger emphasis on leveraging STI more effectively into plans to achieve the SDG goals.
+For this to be accomplished, there needs to be a stronger emphasis on leveraging STI more effectively into plans to achieve the SDGs.